 3-4 celery stalks

-2 large loaves crusty
+2 large crusty loaves or bread

-unsliced bread, at least a day old
+Unsliced bread, at least a day old

-fresh rosemary
+Fresh rosemary

-ground sage
+Ground sage

-ground ginger
+Ground ginger

-ground allspice
+Ground allspice

 Practise safe thawing

 It can take days to thaw a big turkey.
 Allow 24 hours for each four to five pounds.
 It must be done in a refrigerator to prevent bacteria from growing.
 Place the plastic-wrapped bird in a rimmed pan to prevent any juices from dripping onto other food.
-To speed the thawing process, place turkey in the sink or a large container and cover completely with cold water; allow an hour per pound (2 hrs per kg).
+To speed the thawing process, place the turkey in the sink or a large container and cover completely with cold water; allow an hour per pound (2 hrs per kg).

 Originally published in ParentsCanada magazine, October 2012.
+Updated in October 2025.